 What's wrong with this claim?
 While the collapse of SVB involved a depositor run, this run did not occur "for no reason at all."
 SVB's equity had actually been negative since at least since September 2022.
 The fact that the bank had been insolvent during the months since then was merely hidden because of inappropriate accounting rules that allowed losses to go unrecognized.
+The bank's announcements of March 8 made clear that the insolvency would shortly be laid open, and that information triggered the run.
+108

-&lt;sup>100 See further discussion in Chapters 11 and 14.
+105 See further discussion in Chapters 11 and 14.
 The report on JP Morgan Chase "London Whale" loss by the Senate Committee on Investigation specifically refers to attempts to manipulate models, and points to poor risk controls.
 See, for example, David Henry and Lauren Tara LaCapra, "JPMorgan and other banks tinker with risk models," Reuters, March 18, 2013, and Floyd Norris, "Masked by Gibberish, the Risks Run Amok," New York Times, March 21, 2013.
-On the flaws in the Basel approach, see also Haldane (2011, 2012, 2013), Hoenig (2013), Joe Rizzi, "Risk-Based Capital: The Good, the Bad and Mostly the Ugly," American Banker, May 20, 2013, William Isaac, referenced in Footnote 66, and Robert T. Taylor, "Basel Rules Echo Missteps of S&L Era," American Banker, June 19, 2013.
+On the flaws in the Basel approach, see also Haldane (2011, 2012, 2013), Hoenig (2013), Joe Rizzi, "Risk-Based Capital: The Good, the Bad and Mostly the Ugly," American Banker, May 20, 2013, William Isaac, referenced in Footnote 71, and Robert T. Taylor, "Basel Rules Echo Missteps of S&L Era," American Banker, June 19, 2013.
 See also a related discussion in Dowd (2015) in the context of stress test.

-&lt;sup>102 See Behn et al. (2022, first put out as a discussion paper in 2014).
+107 See Behn et al. (2022, first put out as a discussion paper in 2014).